sourcegraph/learn/posts/how-to-troubleshoot-javascript-internalerror-too-much-recursion.md

 InternalError: too much recursion
 ```

 A recursive function is a function that calls itself repeatedly.
 When a condition is met, the function stops calling itself.
 This is called a base case.
-If somehow the condition does not meet that confition, then the function continues calling itself and the above error occurs.
+If somehow the condition does not meet that condition, then the function continues calling itself and the above error occurs.

 In this tutorial, we'll reproduce the issue and then go over some solutions.